Harold Macmillan: Historians' assessments of Macmillan's premiership

 C. P. Snow wrote to Macmillan that his reputation would endure as, like Churchill, he was "psychologically interesting".

 An early biographer George Hutchinson called him "The Last Edwardian at Number Ten" (1980), mistakenly in the view of Nigel Fisher.
 Fisher described him as "complex, almost chameleon".
 At times he portrayed himself as the descendant of a Scottish crofter, as a businessman, aristocrat, intellectual and soldier.
 Labour leader Harold Wilson wrote that his "role as a poseur was itself a pose".
 Wilson also argued that behind the public nonchalance lay a real professional.
 Fisher also wrote that he "had a talent for pursuing progressive policies but presenting them tactfully in a Conservative tone of voice".

 Historian John Vincent explores the image Macmillan crafted of himself for his colleagues and constituents:

 Alistair Horne, his official biographer, concedes that after his re-election in 1959 Macmillan's premiership suffered a series of major setbacks.

 Campbell writes that: "a late developer who languished on the back benches ... in the 1930s, Macmillan seized his opportunity when it came with flair and ruthlessness, and [until about 1962] filled the highest office with compelling style".
-However, he argues that Macmillan is remembered as having been "a rather seedy conjuror", famous for Premium Bonds, Beeching's cuts to the railways and the Profumo Scandal.
-He is also remembered for "stop-go" economics: first expansion despite the opposition of Thorneycroft and his team, then Selwyn Lloyd's Pay Pause, and then finally the Maudling boom, with Britain's relative economic decline, especially compared to the EEC, becoming clear despite perceptions of consumer "affluence" in the late 1950s.
+However, he argues that Macmillan is remembered as having been "a rather seedy conjuror", famous for Premium Bonds, Beeching's cuts to the railways, and the Profumo Scandal.
+He is also remembered for "stop-go" economics.
 In the 1980s the aged Macmillan was seen as "a revered but slightly pathetic figure".

-Dominic Sandbrook writes that Macmillan's final weeks were typical of his premiership, "devious, theatrical and self-seeking" although not without droll wit and intelligence.
+Dominic Sandbrook writes that Macmillan's final weeks were typical of his premiership, "devious, theatrical and self-seeking".
 Macmillan is best remembered for the "affluent society", which he inherited rather than created in the late 1950s, but chancellors came and went and by the early 1960s economic policy was "nothing short of a shambles", while his achievements in foreign policy made little difference to the lives of the public.
 By the time he left office, largely unlamented at the time, he was associated not with prosperity but with "anachronism and decay".